-These quick and easy no-wait sourdough recipes require no fermentation or proofing.
+These quick sourdough discard recipes and easy no-wait recipes that require no fermentation or proofing.
 Just mix together and make.

 You are constantly feeding your new pet sourdough starter, and you’re also constantly having to discard some of the starter.

 Instead of throwing it in the trash, you can use it to make some delicious and healthy, no-wait recipes.

 As long as you have a lot of fed starter on hand, you can make these instantly.
 Some of these are long-fermented sourdough, meaning there is no added flour and you will get the most health benefits.

 I also added another section that includes sourdough recipes you can make and bake right away, but do include some added flour.

 Obviously, it is better if you can allow your dough to ferment to decrease the phytic acid, help break down the gluten, and make the nutrients more bio-available.

 But, let’s face it.
 Sometimes, lack of planning just doesn’t allow for that.
 So if poor planning is interfering with your baking, here are some recipes that don’t require the wait.

 - If you are only discarding a little bit at a time, you can keep a jar of discard in the fridge and use it when you have enough discard to make a recipe.